 - Indigenous participation in international trade and treaty making, and how a progressive trade agenda might facilitate Indigenous participation in a global knowledge economy;

 - Building on the Paris Agreement’s “Indigenous and Local Communities Platform”, reimagining Indigenous peoples’ multiple roles in relation to climate change;

 - Indigenous knowledge in a globalized world, how to protect and codify Indigenous knowledge, how to engage Indigenous people in decision-making relating to their knowledge;

 - Re-envisioning a Canadian-Indigenous law and governance in light of a revitalized “nation to nation” or “Crown to Inuit” relationship.

 Value of Doctoral Scholarship

-Should the need arise, CIGI will provide guidance to students who require assistance finding suitable accommodation for the duration of their period of residency at the CIGI Campus.
+- Students are responsible of arranging their accommodation for the duration of their period of residency at the CIGI Campus.